nqngo/talks/slides/cloud/hybrid-cloud.md

 - *Complexity*: Managing a hybrid cloud environment involves dealing with the complexity of integrating and orchestrating different cloud models and infrastructure.
 It requires expertise in multiple cloud architecture, networking, and security.
 - *Data Integration and Interoperability*: Moving data between public and private cloud environments can present challenges in terms of data integration, consistency, and interoperability.
 - *Increased Management Overhead*: Hybrid cloud requires managing multiple cloud environments.
 IT teams need to oversee multiple platforms, monitor performance, manage security, and ensure consistent governance across the entire hybrid cloud infrastructure.

+---

+### How to Hybrid Cloud?

+- Generally a bad idea
+- Strict data boundaries
+- Cloud-native containerised applications
+- Target lowest common denominator

+Note:
+- *Generally a bad idea*: Hybrid cloud is generally a bad idea.
+It is complex, expensive, and difficult to manage.
+It is best to avoid it if possible.
+- *Strict data boundaries*: If you must use hybrid cloud, ensure strict data boundaries between the public and private cloud environments.
+This will help minimise data integration and interoperability issues.
+- *Cloud-native containerised applications*: Use cloud-native containerised applications to ensure consistency across different cloud environments.
+- *Target lowest common denominator*: Target the lowest common denominator when designing applications.
+This will help minimise data integration and interoperability issues.